Moving to Mexico with Kids

 Schools in Mexico

-Most expat parents opt to send their kids to a private school as they have higher standards.
+Most expat parents send their kids to a private school because they have higher standards.
 The exception is universities are the public ones are more prestigious.

 The good news is that schools and childcare are very affordable.
 On average schools are about $800 a month if you’re looking for a private Montessori, Waldorf, or bilingual education.
 It could be even less though.